 How to Get to Shirakawago

-The best way to get to Shirakawago is to take JR train to the nearby cities (fully covered by the Japan Rail Pass “JR Pass”), then take a bus to Shirakawago:
+If not during the Winter Light Up Festival, the best way to get to Shirakawago is to take JR train to the nearby cities (fully covered by the Japan Rail Pass “JR Pass”), then take a bus to Shirakawago:

 - Tokyo to Shirakawago: Take JR Hokuriku Shinkansen to Kanazawa, then take a Nohi bus to Shirakawago.